xnightlessdev/Acceleration/README.md

-# Acceleration V1 A fast tab cloaking with hundreds of games to play and apps
+# Acceleration V1 Experience the global internet using Acceleration, the most Accelerated Proxy in the world The best looking proxy there is with Apps and tab cloaking and over 100+ games for students

 ## Features:
 - 🕶️ Advanced Tab Cloaking: Seamlessly switch between tasks without a trace.
 - 🚫 About Cloaking: Total privacy control – keep your browsing off the history radar.